Georgia Master Beekeeper Program

 Presentations, Demonstrations, and Bee Removal.
 All services are evaluated individually to determine fee.

 Philip Quinn is a side-line beekeeper from Atlanta, GA.
-He maintains multiple apiaries (bee farms) made up largely of feral bee colonies, which he continues to obtain by removing bees from properties and structures.
+He maintains multiple apiaries (bee farms) made up largely of honey bee stock removed from properties and structures.
 From 2008-2010, Philip apprenticed under Cindy Bee (GA Master Beekeeper, 2006 GBA Beekeeper of the Year, and co-author of "Honey Bee Removal: A Step by Step Guide") to learn the trade, which entails knowledge and skill in both honey bees and construction work.

 For many years, Philip worked in the UGA Honey Bee Program apiaries and laboratory to maintain the honey bees and collect research data, including projects in microscopy and dissections.
 He also managed this UGA Honey Bee Lab website and the GA Bee Letter Listserv database, compiled and analyzed research data, contributed to professional publications, created and maintained project management software, coordinated the Young Harris Beekeeping Institute, as well as graded the exams and kept the historical records for the GA Master Beekeeper Program.